kobala/readable/README.md

 ## About Project

-React + Redux content and comment web app
+React + Redux content and comment web app.

 ## Installing